zhenyulin/twitter-bot/README.md

 [Demo](https://oqmzfh2y61.execute-api.eu-west-1.amazonaws.com/development/) using model built based on recent tweets [@realDonaldTrump](https://twitter.com/realDonaldTrump)

 ## TODO
+* A/B test with model built with RNNs (tensorflow.js/brain.js)
-* build model with case sensitive word as the key
+* build model with case sensitive markchov chain model

-* model builder UI to input twitter name
+* UI to input twitter name to build new model
-* create url for built model to generate tweet
+* preview and save model in a url endpoint
 * post to twitter integration
-* A/B test with model built with RNNs